piebro/openstreetmap-statistics/README.md

 You can use `black -l 120 .` in the project root diretory to run the python code formatter [Black](https://pypi.org/project/black/) befor committing code.

+## Website Statistics

+There is lightweight tracking with [Plausible](https://plausible.io/about) for the [website](https://piebro.github.io/openstreetmap-statistics/) to get infos about how many people are visiting.
+Everyone who is interested can look at these stats here: https://plausible.io/piebro.github.io%2Ffactorio-blueprint-visualizer?period=all.

 ## License

 All code in this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 All data, maps and plots in this project are licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).